Smile-SA/gdpr-dump/docs/01-configuration.md

 ## Database Settings

-The database information can be specified in the `dababase` object:
+The database information can be specified in the `database` object:

 ```yaml
 database: